Breadcrumbs

 Six University of Waikato Environmental Science students receive Sparling Travel Award

-Six masters and doctoral students have been given the opportunity to travel throughout New Zealand to present their research findings at conferences, and gain valuable insight into the research economy, thanks to the generosity of Dr Graham and Ruth Sparling.
+Six grad students can travel across New Zealand to present their research, gaining insights into the research economy, thanks to Dr. Graham and Ruth Sparling's generosity.

 The Sparling Travel Award for Environmental Studies is awarded to masters and doctoral students who, as part of their study, present their research at conferences throughout New Zealand.
 Established in 2019 by research associate Dr Graham Sparling and his wife Ruth, the award acknowledges Dr Sparling’s time at the University of Waikato and his internationally recognised work in soil biology and biochemistry.